Menu

 Full Thickness Burns Cover extends to serious burns that affect deeper tissues.

 Muscular Dystrophy Genetic disorders causing muscle deterioration are often included.
+Read our guide to genetic testing and life insurance for more information.

 Paralysis (Limbs) Typically covers loss of muscle function in specific limbs.